Gtrabideau/AI-Iterated-Prisoner-s-Dilemma/README.txt

 How To Use 'AITrainer.py':
-1: Enter the location of the q-table you want to continue training into start_q_table, or put None if you are starting are starting a new q-table.
+1: Enter the location of the q-table you want to continue training into start_q_table, or put None if you are starting a new q-table.
 2: Enter the location of where you want to export the q-table, the default location is to the 'Data' folder.
 3: Adjust the HM_EPISODES, epsilon, EPS_DECAY, SHOW_EVERY, LEARNING_RATE, DISCOUNT, and ROUND_MEMORY to your preferences.
 I believe the default settings are near optimal.
-4: Run the python file and then then start again from step 1, replacing start_q_table with the path to your file.
-Make sure ROUND_MEMORY is set to same number it was when that q-table file was trained.
-For best results train the same q-table multiple times.
+4: Run the python file and then start again from step 1, replacing start_q_table with the path to your file.
+Make sure ROUND_MEMORY is set to the same number it was when that q-table file was trained.
+For best results, train the same q-table multiple times.

 How To Use 'Main.py':